rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

 #### Sample Test Results

-we can observe that mean requests/sec is more when chaos monkey is enabled
+We can observe that mean requests/sec is more when Chaos Monkey is enabled.

-**With Chaos Monkey enabled**
+### With Chaos Monkey Enabled

 \================================================================================ ---- Global Information --------------------------------------------------------